CocoaFlame/psychic-waffle/pages/GvSI.md

 Sea ice is the ice formed by [:freezing seawater](#formation).
 It floats on top of seawater as [:ice is less dense than water](#icedensity).
 It is typically [:classified by age](#seaiceage), and whether it is [:"fastened" (attached) to land](https://en.wikipedia.org/wiki/Fast_ice), or [:not](https://en.wikipedia.org/wiki/Drift_ice).
 Sea ice is found in the waters of the [:polar regions](https://en.wikipedia.org/wiki/Polar_regions_of_Earth).

-![Sea Ice near Abashiri, Japan](https://upload.wikimedia.org/wikipedia/commons/5/55/Ryuhyoh_03.jpg) [Sea Ice near Abashiri, Japan](https://commons.wikimedia.org/wiki/File:Ryuhyoh_03.jpg) (This file is licensed under the Creative Commons [Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license)
+![Sea Ice near Abashiri, Japan](https://upload.wikimedia.org/wikipedia/commons/5/55/Ryuhyoh_03.jpg) Sea Ice near Abashiri, Japan ([NipponiaNippon](https://commons.wikimedia.org/wiki/File:Ryuhyoh_03.jpg), [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/), via Wikimedia Commons)

 [:YouTube Video: Icebreakers in Action](https://youtu.be/DfTztXfe0pY)